 3. Possible translation mistakes?

-Some who support the idea of an Aramaic translation also support this idea.
+The rope theory is propped up by the use of some old Aramaic manuscripts.
 The Aramaic reading of this passage would definitely lean towards rope.
 However, the NT and the Gospels were written in Greek, not Aramaic.
 So, this idea does not make a lot of sense.
 In addition, Aramaic translators are divided on this issue.
 No universal consent exist even for those who like the idea of an Aramaic NT.

 “At the end of life we will not be judged by how many diplomas we have received, how much money we have made, how many great things we have done.
 We will be judged by “I was hungry, and you gave me something to eat, I was naked and you clothed me.
 I was homeless, and you took me in.”